andreytyu/taxi-test/sql/README.md

 git clone https://github.com/andreytyu/taxi-test.git
 cd taxi-test/sql
 ```
-Copy taxi trip data to the directory.
+*Copy taxi trip data to the directory!*

 Start a container with a PostGIS-enabled database as follows:
 ```